duarte3333/Stocks_Statistics/README.md

 Thanks to matplotlib it is possible to make all of these graphics.
 I hope that you enjoy this work!
 ## 🚀 About Me
-I'm a Mechanical Engineer Student...
+I'm a mechanical engineering student and I really enjoy programming...

 ## Authors